ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 could have just as easily used A records but this is simpler and works with both IPv4 and IPv6.

+The *@base* template already adds NS records (pointing at the *frontend* hosts where the DNS servers are), and A records for the unqualified zone name

 Finally, we need a handler to reload the updated DNS configuration, which goes in *roles/myservice-dns/handlers/main.yml* and runs a shell command to update zonetool: